IQSS/dataverse/doc/sphinx-guides/source/api/apps.rst

 Apps
 ====

-The introduction of Dataverse Platform APIs has fostered the development of a variety of software applications that are listed in the :doc:`/admin/integrations`, :doc:`/admin/external-tools`, and :doc:`/admin/reporting-tools-and-queries` sections of the Admin Guide.
+The introduction of Dataverse software APIs has fostered the development of a variety of software applications that are listed in the :doc:`/admin/integrations`, :doc:`/admin/external-tools`, and :doc:`/admin/reporting-tools-and-queries` sections of the Admin Guide.

-The apps below are open source and demonstrate how to use Dataverse Platform APIs.
-Some of these apps are built on :doc:`/api/client-libraries` that are available for Dataverse Platform APIs in Python, Javascript, R, and Java.
+The apps below are open source and demonstrate how to use Dataverse software APIs.
+Some of these apps are built on :doc:`/api/client-libraries` that are available for Dataverse software APIs in Python, Javascript, R, and Java.

 .. contents:: |toctitle|
 	:local: